-The “mas” of Le Bouc and Reignery, commune of Saint Germain sur Cèze and very close to Saint Ambroix.
+- the mas du Bouc and Reignery, commune of Saint Germain sur Cèze and very close to Saint Ambroix

-All these places will be occupied by GINOUX for several hundred years, even up to the present day.
+All these places will be occupied by GINOUX several hundreds of years during, even until our days.

 A hundred years later, there are more than fifty places occupied by GINOUX including the first ten places above.
-And are not included, the more distant places occupied by some of them like the one that settled in the Provençal Baronnies, in Mollans sur Ouvèze or Chateaurenard in the Bouches du Rhône and certainly others to be discovered…
+And not included are the more distant places occupied by some of them, such as the one that settled in the Provençal Baronnies, in Mollans sur Ouvèze or in Chateaurenard in the Bouches du Rhône and certainly others to be discovered…

 Below are excerpts from Cassini’s map (years 1700 to 1790) and landmarks of the places occupied by GINOUX between 1377 and 1499